Manu’s Menu

 Instructions

-1. In a measuring jug, mix together the lukewarm water, sugar and active dry yeast.
-Set aside for 5 minutes to activate (until it becomes frothy).
+• In a measuring jug, mix the lukewarm water, sugar, and active dry yeast.
+Set aside for 5 minutes, until frothy.

-2. Put the flour in the bowl of an electric mixer fitted with the hook attachment and turn the mixer on (on low).
-Gradually add the water and yeast mixture, the melted butter and extra virgin olive.
-Increase the speed to medium and keep kneading for 2 minutes.
+• Put the flour in the bowl of an electric mixer fitted with the dough hook attachment and start mixing on low speed.
+Gradually pour in the water and yeast mixture, followed by the melted butter and extra virgin olive oil.
+Increase to medium speed and knead for 2 minutes.

-3. Then add the salt and keep kneading for 8 minutes.
+• Add the salt and continue kneading for 8 minutes.

-4. Add the chopped olives and keep kneading for 2 minutes.
+• Add the chopped olives and knead for a further 2 minutes.

-5. When the dough is ready, shape it into a 2 cm – ¾ inch thick rectangle (its short side whould measure about 10 cm – 4 inches).
+• When the dough is ready, shape it into a 2 cm – ¾ inch thick rectangle, with the shorter side measuring about 10 cm – 4 inches.

-6. Brush the top of the rectangle with some extra virgin olive oil and dust it with the durum wheat flour.
-Cover the dough with a clean tea towel and let it rise for 2 hours.
+• Brush the top of the dough with olive oil and dust with durum wheat flour.
+Cover with a clean tea towel and leave to rise for 2 hours.

-7. Using a sharp knife, cut the dough along its shorter side.
-Gently pull the dough from the middle to create the breadsticks.
+• Using a sharp knife, cut the dough along the shorter side into strips.
+Gently pull each piece from the centre to form breadsticks.

-8. Put them on an oven tray lined with baking paper and bake them at 200°C – 390°F for 15 - 20 minutes or until golden brown.
+• Place them on an oven tray lined with baking paper and bake at 200°C – 390°F for 15–20 minutes, or until golden brown.

-These breadsticks can be left out on the kitchen counter and remain crunchy for a few days.
+These breadsticks can be left on the kitchen counter and stay crunchy for a few days.

 Filed Under: Appetisers, Baking, Bread, Finger food, Italian, Mediterranean, Snack Tagged With: appetisers, baking, bread, breadsticks, grissini, Italian, olives, Regional Italian Dishes, snack